All photographs by Staff Photographers, (c) UWinnipeg unless noted otherwise below

 Heidi Malazdrewich is a Winnipeg-based director, actor, and theatre educator.
 She has worked with several theatre companies in Winnipeg including: The Royal Manitoba Theatre Centre, Theatre Projects Manitoba, Dry Cold Productions, Sarasvati Productions, zone 41 and Theatre Incarnate.
 Most recently, Heidi directed the world premier of Alix Sobler's The Secret Annex at the Tom Hendry Theatre for The Royal Manitoba Theatre Centre.
 In the 2014/15 Theatre Season she will direct The New Canadian Kid for Manitoba Theatre for Young People as well as The 25th Annual Putnam County Spelling Bee, which is the lawyers' fundraising production for The Royal Manitoba Theatre Centre.
 Heidi is currently the Director-in-Residence for the 2015 Rainbow Stage Season.

 Heidi has taught theatre at The University of Manitoba as well as Manitoba Theatre for Young People.
-She currently teaches Introduction to Theatre: General and Introduction to Theatre: Performance at the University of Winnipeg.
+She currently teaches Theatre Aesthetics at the University of Winnipeg.

 She holds an MFA in directing from the University of Calgary and a B.A.
 Hons. from the University of Winnipeg.